Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 While the Reynolds ATR X performs better than alloy wheelsets on dirt and gravel roads, it doesn’t match the level of the best value-carbon wheelset.

-I immediately noticed the improved handling and a greater level of comfortable riding the ATR X compared to even wider alloy upgrade wheels.
-Perhaps it’s the properties of carbon or the way Reynolds lays it up, but it’s clearly a step up.
-You go where you want to with less effort both steering your bike and feeling the surface.
+I immediately noticed the improved handling and greater comfort riding the ATR X compared to even wider alloy upgrade wheels.
+Perhaps it’s the properties of carbon or how Reynolds lays it up, but it’s clearly a step up.
+You go where you want to with less effort, both steering your bike and feeling the surface.

-Yet, this Reynolds wheelset wasn’t as comfortable on dirt and gravel as the Bontrager Aeolus Pro 3V even when I reduced the tire pressure on its 23mm internal width rims.
+Yet, this Reynolds wheelset wasn’t as comfortable on dirt and gravel as others, even when I reduced the tire pressure on its 23mm internal width rims.

 As a roadie riding gravel, you notice certain things when riding the changing surfaces and short, punchy pitches off-road that you don’t when riding pavement.
 Quickly accelerating and getting up short climbs without losing a whole lot of momentum is key.